yueslly/MKAUTH-IDOR/README.md

 ##Affected Component:
 Central: Suporte: Chamados Técnicos

-##Attack Vector:
-Remote

 ##Code Execution:
 No

 ##Attack Vector:
-An authenticated user must access an authenticated support web page and then change the value of the parameter "chamado" to another one.
+Remote -- An authenticated user must access an authenticated support web page and then change the value of the parameter "chamado" to another one.

 ##Reference:
 	http://mk-auth.com.br/